Yahaan: Plot

 Now Aman and Adaa's affair becomes known to the army.
 Suspicion falls on Aman that he is in cahoots with the terrorists, as he is not at their hideout, and he has run off with Adaa.
-As soon as he arrives in the city, he is arrested and court-martialed.
+As soon as he arrives in the city, he is arrested and courtmartialed.
 Adaa does all she can to help Aman.
 She goes to the chief minister, who agrees to help her but on the condition that she deny any relationship with Aman in public, as it can affect the reputation of the army.
 Adaa does not agree to that.
-Instead, on the advice of her mute sister, writes a letter to the prime minister, telling him her story and seeking help for Aman.
+Instead, on the advice of her mute sister, she writes a letter to the prime minister, telling him her story and seeking help for Aman.
 As fate would have it, she is called by a TV channel for a live interview and to tell her story to the world.
 This news spreads, and the terrorists are irked.
 They advise Shakeel to put an end to it all: He takes over a mosque, holding people hostage in exchange for their leader and Adaa's silence.
 They also bomb Adaa's house (at their leader's orders), injuring her grandmother gravely.
 Adaa decides to broadcast her story live, no matter what.
-Shakeel demands from the government that he negotiate with the man who had a relationship with his sister: Aman.
+Shakeel demands from the government that he negotiate with the man who had a relationship with his sister, Aman.

 In the climax, Aman enters the mosque alone and faces Shakeel.
 Shakeel beats him black and blue, then sees that his father is one of the hostages in the mosque.
 At the same time, Adaa tells her story live on TV.
 Everyone listens to the heart-wrenching tale of the two lovers and a plea for Shakeel to return.
-Aman tells Shakeel that the terrorist leader had bombed Shakeel's house and his grandmother is in hospital.
-The terrorists then decide to leave, holding a man and a few hostages as guard.
-As soon as they step out, pre-planned by Aman who is wearing a bulletproof jacket, a sniper commando shoots him.
+Aman tells Shakeel that the terrorist leader bombed Shakeel's house and his grandmother is in the hospital.
+The terrorists then decide to leave, holding a man and a few hostages as guards.
+As soon as they step out, pre-planned by Aman, who is wearing a bulletproof jacket, a sniper commando shoots him.
 He falls from the impact, thus giving the sniper a chance to aim at other terrorists.
 The army invades and forces the other terrorists to surrender.
-In the end, Adaa arrives and they leave the scene together.
+In the end, Adaa arrives, and they leave the scene together.